 To avoid federal regulation compliance issues, we suggest that the Gainesville campus contact Peter Iafrate, Chair of the IRB, at 352-273-9600 and in Jacksonville contact Sheila Austin, Administrative Coordinator of the IRB, at 904-244-9427 who will advise you about which IRB category your project falls into, the proper IRB forms you need to complete, and to whom to submit it to.
 It is highly recommended that you contact the IRB Chair when you have completed your award proposal, or even before, to get a head start on the IRB process and minimize any potential for delay.

-Awardees must provide brief quarterly progress reports and a final project report at the end of the project support period.
+Awardees must provide brief quarterly progress updates and a final project report at the end of the project support period.
 Due dates for progress reports will be determined once IRB approval is obtained.
 IRB approval is required prior to release of funds (see IRB Submission).
 Progress report schedules will be provided to you by an Awards Program Administrator once notification has been received that funds are released and available for access.
 Ongoing funding is contingent on the receipt of these progress reports.
 Principal Investigators may be required to present project progress at various UF Health enterprise forums.
 Please submit completed quarterly progress reports and any final reports to the responsible contacts noted below.

 Principal Investigator: Azra Bihorac, MD MS, her project is titled Automated algorithm identifies and communicates risk of acute kidney injury among health care providers and patients.